-If you have small dents on your car, it may be hard to bring yourself to get them repaired.
-The smaller dents may be the result of hail, or a minor accident, and is often cosmetic.
+If you have small dings on your car, it may be hard to bring yourself to get dent repair.
+Smaller dents may be the result of hail, or a minor accident, and are often cosmetic.

-You may choose not to make the repairs on dents, especially if they cost more than the value of your vehicle.
+You may choose not to make the repairs on dents especially if you think repairs will cost more than the value of your vehicle.
 But some dent repair is more expensive than others.
-One method, paintless dent repair is quite affordable.
+One method, paintless dent repair, is actually quite affordable.

 What is paintless dent repair?

-Paintless dent repair, or PDR, is a process of removing dents from a vehicle without altering the finish on the vehicle.
+Paintless dent repair, or PDR, is a process of removing dents from a vehicle without altering the finish.
 Technicians use specialized tools to remove small dents.
 PDR works best on vehicles when the paint is not damaged.
 This often includes hail damage and door dings.

-Auto body or paintless dent?
+Auto body or PDR?

 With any auto body repair, get several estimates to compare prices.
-You may decide to use paintless dent repair on your vehicle because it is cheaper, but listen to the recommendations from auto technicians.
+You may decide to use paintless dent repair on your vehicle because it is cheaper but listen to the recommendations from auto technicians.
 If more than one suggests collision repair over PDR, it may be because the damage is greater than it appears.

 For example, a dent in a door may not look significant, but it could have caused damage to the mechanisms inside the door that can’t be seen.
-This type of damage that would be better off as an auto body repair.
+This type of damage would be better off as an auto body repair.

-Before you go ahead with the repair, ask the shop about guarantees and warranties with any work you have completed on your vehicle.
+Before you go ahead with the repair, ask the shop about guarantees and warranties with any work done on your vehicle.
 Some shops offer lifetime guarantees on their work.
-Warranties will cover any problems you may encounter with that part later down the road (pun intended).
+Warranties will cover any problems you may encounter with that part later down the road.

-For more helpful car and collision info, follow AMM Collision on Twitter.
+For more helpful car and collision info, follow AMM Collision on Facebook.